joonty/cakephp-tdd/README.md

 Console/cake Tdd.bake
 ```

-Everything from here should be familiar, but instead of the options to bake tests and fixtures, these are generated automatically when baking models and controllers.
-Furthermore with controllers, admin routing is also tested, and the Auth and Session components are mocked.
+Everything from here should be familiar, but instead of the options to bake tests and fixtures,
+these are generated automatically when baking models and controllers.
+Furthermore with controllers, admin
+routing is also tested, and the Auth and Session components are mocked.

 ## Testing tools

-When creating test cases, extend the new `TddTestCase` class, which itself extends the `CakeTestClass`.
-This class does some useful things to isolate tests from each other (such as making cache configurations temporary), and it provides a couple of useful methods to access fixtures and fixture data.
+When creating test cases, extend the new `TddTestCase` class (or `TddControllerTestCase`
+for testing controllers), which itself extends the `CakeTestClass`.
+This class does some things to isolate tests from each other
+(such as making cache configurations temporary), and it provides
+a couple of useful methods to access fixtures and fixture data.
 For example:

 ```php